So tell me, how has Jesus shown up in your life during your Lenten journey, and how has reality matched your expectations?

 Does that sound familiar?
 Hosanna!

-We often think the point of this story is that Peter failed at walking on the water.
-But when Jesus says, “You of little faith, why did you doubt?” he is not asking Peter why he doubted his own ability to walk on water.
+And when Jesus says, “You of little faith, why did you doubt?” he is not asking Peter why he doubted his own ability to walk on water.
 Jesus is asking Peter, Why did you doubt it was me?
 What were you expecting?

 Marcus Borg and John D. Crossan, The Last Week: What the Gospels Really Teach About Jesus’ Final Days in Jerusalem, quoted by John Rollefson in Feasting On The Word, Year A, Volume 2, 153.